"In trauma recovery the objective is for the past to become a very tiny part of your very large, confident, capable and free self."

 What do I need to do to access this ACC sponsered service?

-Just contact me for an appointment.
+Just contact us for an appointment.
 You do not need any prior contact with ACC nor do you need a claim with ACC before this.
-In our fist session we will discuss your current concerns and at the end of the session I will fill out all the necessary paper work for your claim.
+In our fist session we will discuss your current concerns and at the end of the session we will fill out all the necessary paper work for your claim.

 Can I change ACC therapists if I do not feel comfortable?

 Yes.
-ACC provides a rather hassle-free service here, if you are not happy with your current therapist or come to realize that you find it difficult to work with me, you can at any stage in the process ask to be referred to a different provider.
-Having a good therapeutic relationship is of vital importance and I would gladly support you in finding someone with whom you can feel such a connection.
+ACC provides a rather hassle-free service here, if you are not happy with your current therapist or come to realize that you find it difficult to work with either one of us, you can at any stage in the process ask to be referred to a different provider (both inside Talking Cure or outside of our organisation).
+Having a good therapeutic relationship is of vital importance and we would gladly support you in finding someone with whom you can feel such a connection.